andrew-surrena/Yu-Gi-Oh_Deck_Builder/README.md

 none at the moment

 ## Contact Us
 For more information about our project please visit our Github Repo https://github.com/andrew-surrena/Yu-Gi-Oh_Deck_Builder.
-Check out our other projects by vising our github at dafnefluna or email us at dafne.faviola.luna@gmail.com
+Check out our other projects by vising our github at andrew-surrena or email us at andrewsurrena@gmail.com